The UK Committed £58 Billion to Research. Here Is What It Did Not Buy.

 Faraz Rizvi is a UK operator-practitioner writing about the work between a research breakthrough and a fundable company.
 He runs SpinUp Forge.
+Foundry is SpinUp Forge's custom agentic harness.

 Sources